 Some of these floating houses would also be a good way to stretch retirement finances when you really can’t afford that “second home.”

 Of course, some folks just want to search “houseboats for sale” and buy a houseboat already built.
-That’s OK, but think of the pride you’ll have cruising along in a beautiful small houseboat you built with your own hands!
+That’s OK, but think of the pride you’ll have cruising along in a beautiful little houseboat you built with your own hands!
 Your own floating house!

 But it does take patience and dedication . . . and often, some good friends.